School Days (video game)

-School Days is a Japanese visual novel developed by 0verflow, released on April 2005, for Windows as an adult game.
-It was later ported as a DVD game and for the PlayStation 2 (PS2) and PlayStation Portable (PSP).
-The story, a dramatic slice-of-life, follows Makoto Ito, a high school student who becomes the ambivalent love interest of several girls during his second term, and the effects this has on himself and his relationships with other characters.
-Though the game requires little interaction from users, School Days engages the player through a plot that they are given opportunities to change the course of during play.
-The game concludes with an ending specific to the outcome of the story, some of which became notorious for their graphic violence.
+School Days is a Japanese slice-of-life eroge visual novel game developed by 0verflow, released in April 2005, for Windows.
+It was later remade as a DVD game and ported to PlayStation 2 (PS2) and PlayStation Portable (PSP).
+The story follows Makoto Ito, a high school student who becomes the love interest of several girls during his second term.
+School Days has multiple endings depending on the player's choices.
+Some of these endings later became notorious for their graphic violence.